-In order to determine the size of the trays of each column, use the "Tray Sizing" utility of the process simulator.
+To determine the size of the trays of each column, use the "Tray Sizing" utility of the process simulator.

-Define a tray section which covers the entire column and perform the tray sizing evaluation:
+Define a tray section that covers the entire column and perform the tray sizing evaluation:

-- Three different tray spacings (12", 18" and 24") must be evaluated.
-LAB6: we will select the one which leads to the smallest column CAPEX. - If the diameter obtained is smaller than 2 ft, the column should be packed.
+- Three different tray spacings (12", 18", and 24") must be evaluated.
+LAB6: we will select the one which leads to the smallest column CapEx. - If the diameter obtained is smaller than 2', the column should be packed.

-LAB6: we will estimate its cost considering an equivalent tray column, whose tray spacing (12", 18" or 24") is the closest to the HETP (Height Equivalent of a Theoretical Plate).
+LAB6: we will estimate its cost considering an equivalent tray column, whose tray spacing (12", 18", or 24") is the closest to the HETP (Height Equivalent to a Theoretical Plate).